 What is the Road User Fee Task Force?

-After exploring a number of options such as a tire tax, a battery tax, and expanding other user fees such as the gas tax and registration fees, the group landed on a per-mile charge as the most fair and accurate way to pay for state roads and bridges.
+After exploring a number of options including a tire tax, a battery tax, and expanding other user fees such as the gas tax and registration fees, the group landed on a per-mile charge as the most fair and accurate way to pay for state roads and bridges.
 The group directed two ODOT pilot projects in 2006 and 2012 that tested a pay-by-the-mile charging system.

 Find task force meeting materials and information here.

-Interact with the task force
+Interact with the Task Force

 Road User Fee Task Force members value information and feedback from the public.
-If you wish to speak or write to the task force on any topic - including items not on the current agenda - please sign up to provide testimony by emailing your request to
+If you wish to speak or write to the task force on any topic - including items not on the posted agenda - please sign up to provide testimony by emailing your request to

 OfficeInnovation@odot.oregon.gov.